 Go with whatever you like best.

-Adding Beans to the Easy Vegan Cauliflower Cheese
+Adding Beans to this Vegan Cauliflower Cheese Recipe

 I love to add a jar of large white beans or butter beans to the casserole.
 Not only do they taste delicious in the final cauliflower cheese, but they’re packed with fibre and healthy protein and micronutrients.